ppocma/ppocma/README.md

         # Reset the simulation
         observation = sim.reset()

-        # Simulate this episode until done
+        # Simulate this episode until done (e.g., due to time limit or failure)
+        done=False
-        while True:
+        while not done:
             # Query the agent for action given the state observation
             action = agent.act(sess,observation)

-            #Simulate using the action
+            # Simulate using the action
-            #Note: this tutorial does not repeat the same action for two steps,
+            # Note: this tutorial does not repeat the same action for multiple steps,
-            #unlike the Run.py script used for the ICML paper results.
+            # unlike the Run.py script used for the ICML paper results.
-            #Repeating the action for multiple steps seems to yield better exploration
+            # Repeating the action for multiple steps seems to yield better exploration
-            #in most cases, possibly because it reduces high-frequency action noise.
+            # in most cases, possibly because it reduces high-frequency action noise.
             nextObservation, reward, done, info = sim.step(action[0, :])

             # Save the experience point